By ordering now you get priority access to rare and limited varieties that may be sold out later in the season.

 Posted: Sunday, July 21, 2013

-Quick Digs is a new serial containing short posts focused on a central issue.
-The topic for the first series is Salvia groundcovers for weed control, and this is the opening article.
+Quick Digs is a serial containing short posts focused on a central issue about Salvia gardening.
+The topic for the first series is Salvia groundcovers for weed control, and this is the first article.

 Great groundcovers help conserve soil moisture and leave little room for weeds to grow.
 This is true of many colorful, fragrant Salvias that spread freely, including Meadow Sages.
 However, it may be that the essential oils creating the pleasant aromas of many Salvias are also helpful in suppressing weeds.
 Many researchers refer to this apparent trait as the “Salvia phenomenon.”